 Located in the front of the police facility, citizens will find a designated parking spot, which is under camera surveillance, to exchange items that are sold or purchased from social media or other internet sales site.
 Additionally, parents may use the location for child custody exchange.

-For additional information concerning any of the above programs, please contact Holli Blackwell at (940) 683-3434.
+For additional information concerning any of the above programs, please contact Holli Olmos at (940) 683-3434.